jharwell/rcppsw/docs/CONTRIBUTING.md

 - `VERSION` - A file in the root root that holds the current/next versions of the code.
-Versions are numbered as `major.minor.patch`, and is updated in accordance with semantic versioning/GitFlow:
+Versions are numbered as `major.minor.patch`, and is updated in accordance with semantic versioning/GitFlow.

-  - `major` corresponds to releases/milestones in the code, and is only updated when `devel` is merged to `master`.

-  - `minor` corresponds to the addition of new features/major refactorings.

-  - `patch` corresponds to fixing bugs/documentation updates/etc.

 You should never modify this file directly.

 ## Development Guides
 ### C++ Style Guide